 How Shifters Work

 The goal of using shifters is to change gears.
-Changing gears makes the bike harder or easier to pedal, so the goal of changing the gear is to help you maintain a constant pedaling speed over a variety of terrains and inclines.
+Changing gears makes the bike harder or easier to pedal, so the goal of changing the gear is to help you maintain a constant pedaling speed over various terrains and inclines.

-When biking, you typically want to aim for a high cadence in an easy gear.
-Your body will be working aerobically and you’ll be getting greater benefits out of your cycling.
+When biking, you typically aim for a high cadence in easy gear.
+Your body will be working aerobically and you’ll be getting greater benefits from your cycling.
 When you cycle in a low cadence, your body has to work extremely hard and you will most likely tire out quickly.